 ARGENTINIAN FEDERAL CRIMINAL COURT

 The Burmese Rohingya Organization UK, on the basis of the principle of universal jurisdiction, submitted a request to the Federal Criminal Court of Argentina to open a case for genocide and crimes against humanity committed against the Rohingya between 2012 and 2018.
-The Court, should it accept to open the case, would use as standard of proof “beyond reasonable doubt”.
+The Second Chamber of the Federal Criminal Court in Buenos Aires confirmed that it would launch a case against senior Myanmar officials under the principle of universal jurisdiction.
+The principle of universal jurisdiction provides for a state’s jurisdiction over crimes against international law even when the crimes did not occur on that state’s territory, and neither the victim nor perpetrator is a national of that state.
+It is drawn from the concept that the nature of international crimes is so serious they constitute offenses against all humanity and therefore efforts to end impunity for them are borderless.
+In Argentinian Federal Criminal Court case, the Court will use as standard of proof “beyond reasonable doubt”.

 Tatmadaw Commander-in-Chief, Senior-General Min Aung Hlaing;